paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-149-defense-acquisition-system.md

 In this chapter:

-(1) The term “acquisition” has the meaning provided in section 4(16) 11 See References in Text note below. of the Office of Federal Procurement Policy Act ([41 U.S.C.
-403(16)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section403/16&num=0&edition=prelim)).
+(1) The term “acquisition” has the meaning provided in [section 131 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section131&num=0&edition=prelim).

 (2) The term “defense acquisition system” means the workforce engaged in carrying out the acquisition of property and services for the Department of Defense; the management structure responsible for directing and overseeing the acquisition of property and services for the Department of Defense; and the statutory, regulatory, and policy framework that guides the acquisition of property and services for the Department of Defense.